The South African Chartered Accountancy [CA (SA)] designation is highly recognized, in many countries.

 “After completing my Bachelor’s of business science in June 2011, I enrolled for a Postgraduate Diploma in Advanced Accounting Sciences (also known as CTA Level 1).

-However, I couldn't clear CTA level 1.
-I decided to do certification on fraud examination (CFE) from the Association of Certified Fraud Examiners instead.
+However, I couldn’t clear CTA level 1.
+I decided to do certification in fraud examination (CFE) from the Association of Certified Fraud Examiners instead.

 Having completed CFE, I went back to UNISA in 2014 to do my Honours (postgraduate) in Advanced Accounting Sciences (CTA level 1) which I successfully completed that year, finally.